 - 1. In regard to sexual orientation and gender identity: - a.
 OPPOSES all public and private discrimination based on sexual orientation or gender identity, including in: medical school admissions, promotion and graduation; postgraduate placement; hospital staff appointments; licensure; availability of health services; and access to social welfare; (2008) - b.
-URGES enactment of civil rights laws at the local, state and federal levels, which would provide, to gay, lesbian, bisexual and transgender people, the same protections now provided to others on the basis of race, religion, national origin, or sex; (2008) - c.
-ENCOURAGES the study of the problems encountered by gay, lesbian, bisexual and transgender people when both receiving and providing health care; (2008) - d.
+RECOGNIZES the right of all persons to receive protection from discrimination and URGES enactment of anti-discrimination legislation at the local, state, and federal levels to protect gender and sexually diverse people; (2019) - i.
+DEFINES the term "sex" as written in anti-discrimination legislation to include sex stereotype; sexual orientation; gender identity; and pregnancy, childbirth, or related medical condition. - e.
+ENCOURAGES the study of the problems encountered by gay, lesbian, bisexual and transgender people when both receiving and providing health care; (2008) - f.
 BELIEVES the burden and proof of judgment, reliability, integrity, capability, or entitlement to a position for gay, lesbian, bisexual and transgender people should not be greater than, or different from, that placed on other persons.
-(2008) - e.
-OPPOSES psychiatric diagnosis or treatment policies that discriminate against patients based on their sexual orientation and gender identity or inhibit their access to quality care; (1985) - f.
+(2008) - g.
+OPPOSES psychiatric diagnosis or treatment policies that discriminate against patients based on their sexual orientation and gender identity or inhibit their access to quality care; (1985) - h.
 OPPOSES the use of reparative therapy, a psychological process, which aims to change the sexual orientation of a patient to heterosexual.
-(2008) - g.
-ESTABLISHES as a priority the inclusion of sexual orientation and gender identity into medical school's nondiscrimination policy; (1989) - h.
-URGES the American Psychoanalytic Association to encourage applicants to its affiliated psychoanalytic institutes without regard to sexual orientation and gender identity; (1990) - URGES the AAMC and medical schools to collect data regarding the sexual orientation and gender identity of medical school applicants and students, in order to evaluate current diversity of sexual orientation and gender identity among physicians-in-training and to inform further efforts to promote this diversity.
-(2014) - j.
-URGES the AAMC and medical schools to add optional questions regarding the sexual orientation (including but not limited to lesbian, gay, bisexual, heterosexual) and gender identity (including but not limited to cisgender male or female, transgender male or female) of applicants to applications (AMCAS, primary, secondary) and to medical student life surveys.
-(2014) - k.
+(2008) - i.
+ESTABLISHES as a priority the inclusion of sexual orientation and gender identity into medical school's nondiscrimination policy; (1989) - j.
+URGES the American Psychoanalytic Association to encourage applicants to its affiliated psychoanalytic institutes without regard to sexual orientation and gender identity; (1990) - k.
+URGES the AAMC and medical schools to collect data regarding the sexual orientation and gender identity of medical school applicants and students, in order to evaluate current diversity of sexual orientation and gender identity among physicians-in-training and to inform further efforts to promote this diversity.
+(2014) - URGES the AAMC and medical schools to add optional questions regarding the sexual orientation (including but not limited to lesbian, gay, bisexual, heterosexual) and gender identity (including but not limited to cisgender male or female, transgender male or female) of applicants to applications (AMCAS, primary, secondary) and to medical student life surveys.
+(2014) - m.
 URGES the AAMC and medical schools to continually evaluate the retention, success, and well-being of sexual orientation and gender identity minority applicants and students.
 (2014) - 2.
 In regard to equal civil rights for gay/lesbian/bisexual/transgender people: - a.
 BELIEVES that all persons have equal right to bear and rear children without regard to sexual orientation and gender identity; (1985) - b.
 BELIEVES that lesbians who have conceived have a right to nonjudgmental prenatal care and have the right to involve their parenting partner in all aspects of prenatal care and delivery; - c.
 BELIEVES that contracts between sperm donor and recipient regarding relinquishment of child custody rights should be viewed as legally binding should such disputes later ensue; (1985) - d.
-OPPOSES discrimination based on the sexual orientation and gender identity of either parent in legal child custody disputes; (1985) - e.
+OPPOSES discrimination based on the sexual orientation and gender identity of either parent in legal child custody disputes; (1985)

 OPPOSES discrimination based on the sexual orientation and gender identity in the determination of fitness of prospective adoptive parents.
 However, in view of the special needs of adolescents, URGES that agencies seek placement on the basis of mutual respect and support regarding sexual orientation and gender identity; (1985)